-The Investment Manager will be entitled to receive out of the assets of the Fund an annual fee of up to 0.50% (plus VAT thereon, if any).
+The Investment Manager is entitled to receive out of the assets of the Fund an annual fee of up to 0.50% of the Net Asset Value of the Fund (plus VAT thereon, if any).
 Such fee shall accrue and be calculated on each Dealing Day and be payable monthly in arrears.
-The Investment Manager shall be entitled to be reimbursed out of the assets of the Fund for the reasonable out-of-pocket expenses incurred in the performance of its duties.
+The Investment Manager shall be entitled to be reimbursed out of the assets of the Fund for its reasonable out-of-pocket expenses incurred in the performance of its duties.